 In February 2011, the compensation committee and Board of Directors approved an annual burn rate commitment pursuant to which the number of shares subject to equity compensation awards to be granted would be limited in a manner consistent with the recommendations of Institutional Shareholder Services (ISS) for companies in our industry.
-During 2011, 2012 and 2013 the Company intends that such awards will not exceed, as an average over the three-year period, 4% of the Company's outstanding shares per year (measured as the weighted-average common shares outstanding, excluding treasury shares, for each year).
-For purposes of this calculation, one full value share may equal 1.5 option shares, as calculated consistent with ISS policy regarding the volatility of the Company's common stock, which may change from year to year.
+During 2011, 2012 and 2013 the Company intended that such awards would not exceed, as an average over the three-year period, 4% of the Company's outstanding shares per year (measured as the weighted-average common shares outstanding, excluding treasury shares, for each year).
+For purposes of this calculation, one full value share equaled 1.5 option shares, as calculated consistent with ISS policy regarding the volatility of the Company's common stock, which may change from year to year.
+As a result of the need to recruit certain executives during this three year period, the Company's burn rate slightly exceeded the announced target and was approximately 4.61%.
+In 2012 and 2013, the burn rate was 3.86% and 4.25%, respectively.